TITLE Clinic Assistant

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills Keyboarding and computer application skills (word processing, spreadsheets, database), are required.
+Skills: Keyboarding and computer application skills (word processing, spreadsheets, database) are required.
 Strong oral and written communication skills are required.
 Must be able to operate electronic, photocopier, and other standard office machines, maintain complex filing systems and records, and make mathematical calculations and budget reconciliations are required.
 Supervisory skills and the ability to train and/or review the work of others are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES